Paranjoy-Hazarika/From-Zero-Python-Problems/Password Strength Checker/README.md

 1. Run the program
 2. Choose from the menu:
    - 1: Check Password
+   - 2: Generate Password
-   - 2: Exit
+   - 3: Exit
+3. For password check:
-3. Enter your password when prompted
+   - Enter your password when prompted
-4. View the strength assessment and missing requirements
+   - View the strength assessment and missing requirements
+4. For password generation:
+   - Get a randomly generated 12-character password
+   - Password includes letters, numbers, and special characters

 ## Example Usage